NMSU Grants Title IV Code is 008854

 - Attend class.
 You earn your financial aid by attending and completing class.
 You may be billed for any portion of financial aid you did not earn by attending and completing or early withdrawal.

 - Maintain satisfactory academic progress.
-This means a minimum cumulative GPA of 2.0, passing at least 67% of your courses, and completing your degree by the time you’ve registered for 90 credit hours, regardless of performance.
+This means a minimum cumulative GPA of 2.0, passing at least 70% of your courses, and completing your degree by the time you’ve attempted for 99 credit hours, regardless of performance.
+After your first unsatisfactory semester, you may receive a “warning”, which allows you to receive aid for one more semester.
+A financial aid advisor may put a hold on your account and contact you to meet with them before aid is disbursed.

-- See a financial aid advisor for guidance and submitting an Appeal if you are unsatisfactory.
+- See a financial aid advisor for guidance and submitting an Appeal if you have a status of “U-Suspension”.
 Check your financial aid status in your my.NMSU.edu account.
+Download Financial Aid appeal and submit to your advisor by the Census date of the student’s enrollment period.
+See an advisor for exceptions for late appeals.

 More Financial Aid Information